-52Note that these operators should also be added to the action in the phases with $\langle \phi \rangle \neq 0$.
+&lt;sup>57Note that these operators should also be added to the action in the phases with $\langle \phi \rangle \neq 0$ .
 But there they don't do much besides explicitly break the flux conservation symmetry which is not a microscopic symmetry.